Frequently Asked Questions, Answered!

 Yes, but…

-…if you can, you should buy your tickets now.
-Every year our Saturday night evening entertainment, workshops and over half of our author talks were completely sold out before the event even began.
+Every year our Saturday night evening entertainment, workshops and most of our author talks completely sell out.

-Over 120 specialist book traders will offer an extraordinary range – new and second-hand, antiquarian and contemporary, rare and popular – covering every imaginable topic and theme.
+Over 130 specialist book traders will offer an extraordinary range – new and second-hand, antiquarian and contemporary, rare and popular – covering every imaginable topic and theme.

 There are also several resident booksellers in Clunes who will be trading across the weekend.